a-ba/docker/man/docker-load.1.md

 **-i**, **--input**=""
    Read from a tar archive file, instead of STDIN.
 The tarball may be compressed with gzip, bzip, or xz.

+**--print-excludes**
+   Do not import anything, but display the list of layers already present on this daemon (to be fed to 'docker save --exclude').

 # EXAMPLES